sinseman44/koolnova-BMS-Integration/README.md

 - Electrovalve enable switches for each configured zone.

 These entities write advanced Koolnova 2.0 configuration registers.
 Use them only if you understand the corresponding controller behavior.

+## Koolnova 2.0 advanced services

+The integration provides advanced services for the Koolnova v2 opening-angle command registers:

+- `koolnova_bms.set_v2_opening_angle`: send the opening-angle command for one zone.
+- `koolnova_bms.get_v2_last_opening_angle`: return the last targeted zone and angle command.

+These are exposed as services instead of per-zone state entities because the Koolnova v2 Modbus table does not provide a persistent angle value for each zone.

+Service fields:

+- `zone_id`: Koolnova zone number, from 1 to 16.
+- `angle`: opening angle, one of 45, 60, 75 or 90.
+- `entry_id`: optional Home Assistant config entry ID, required only when multiple Koolnova v2 controllers are loaded.

+For `get_v2_last_opening_angle`, `zone_id` is optional.
+When provided, the response indicates whether the last command stored for that register block currently targets that zone.

 # Debugging